Do you have orange grass? Does your lawn look like it has a disease? Maybe it seems to be coated with orange-red or yellowish dust?

 Look for these signs:

-- Grass blades are coated in an orange-red to yellow/brown dust or spores that resembles rust
+- Once it is more established, grass blades become coated in an orange-red to yellow/brown dust or spores that resembles rust

 - You will be able to rub the dust off with your fingers